AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Modified_Moving_Average_(MMA).md

 var mma10 = plot.mma(mapping, 10, "column");
 ```

-The last parameter (the series type) is optional, as it is possible to change the series type any time through the {api:anychart.core.stock.series.Column#seriesType}seriesType(){api} method.
+The last parameter allows to change the series type, it is possible to change the series type at any time using the {api:anychart.core.stock.series.Column#seriesType}seriesType(){api} method.

 ## Visualization